 Students are accepted to the 4+1 program through an application process.
 The minimum qualifications for students applying to the program are:

-- declared interest in communication disorders
+- declared major in communication disorders

 - minimum 3.5 high school GPA

 Students in the program meet all requirements of the bachelor’s and master’s degrees, and the accelerated timeline requires summer coursework for most students.
-An individualized plan will be developed with the CDS undergraduate advisor to help you meet all requirements.
+An individualized plan will be developed with the CDS undergraduate director to help you meet all requirements.